 The Department of Critical Care Medicine (CCM) at the University of Pittsburgh officially came into being on December 5, 2001.
 Dr. Derek Angus was appointed as the Critical Care Medicine Chair in Spring 2008.
 Dr. Angus holds the Mitchell Fink Chair of Critical Care Medicine, which was established to recognize the founding chairman of the Department.

 Since its beginning, CCM has steadily increased the size of its faculty.
-Today, there are over 100 CCM faculty members within the Adult and Pediatric divisions of the Department.
+Today, there are over 80 CCM faculty members within the Adult and Pediatric divisions of the Department.
 On average, seven new faculty members are recruited per year to support all the elements of a thriving academic and clinical department.
-CCM's Hospitalist division was discontinued in 2017.

 The Department plays a pivotal role in the safe and efficient care of patients in the UPMC Oakland hospitals (Presbyterian and Montefiore), the Veterans Affairs Pittsburgh Medical Center, UPMC Mercy Hospital, Children’s Hospital of Pittsburgh, and many other facilities.
 Our faculty members actively contribute to various management committees for the System.